 - Is your abnormal gait related to your service?

 - How does the VA rate abnormal gait and related injuries?

 - Understanding your VA rating for abnormal gait

 In short, “gait” refers to the way a person walks.
 Most people are used to lacing up their shoes, heading out, and not thinking twice as they put one foot in front of the other.

-However, for someone with an abnormal gait, the body systems that normally control the walking action do not function normally.
-These can be any one of the following areas:
+However, for someone with an abnormal gait, the body systems that control their walking do not function normally.
+These can be any of the following systems or parts:

 - Spinal cord

 - Muscles of the legs, hips, or back

 - Sensory nerves for any part of your body